hmcts/pre-api/README.md

 There is no need to remove postgres and java or similar core images.

 ## How to generate a Power Platform Custom Connector
-Copy the Swagger v2 spec found [here](https://raw.githubusercontent.com/hmcts/pre-api/master/pre-api-stg.yaml) and paste it into the [Power Platform Custom Connector](https://make.powerautomate.com/environments/3df85815-859a-e884-8b20-6a6dac1054a1/connections/custom) edit page.
+Copy the [Swagger v2 spec](https://raw.githubusercontent.com/hmcts/pre-api/master/pre-api-stg.yaml) and paste it into the [Power Platform Custom Connector](https://make.powerautomate.com/environments/3df85815-859a-e884-8b20-6a6dac1054a1/connections/custom) edit page.
 There will need to be a connector for prod and staging.
 The swagger spec is automatically updated in each PR.

 ## License